kylemanna/blog.kylemanna.com/_posts/2015-04-20-impossible-health-care-websites.md

 ## Strike 2

 I then went to Covered CA site.
-Surely the government has a system to proxy all my data realisably and intelligently.
+Surely the government has a system to proxy all my data securely and realiably.
 Nope.
 Created an account, charged through their enrollment process and then full stop with:

 > The Federal Data Services Hub is not accessible at this time to confirm your identity.
 Please come back later to finish your application.